-The Auditor General Act (Act) mandates the Auditor to examine the government's financial accounts and transactions, known as the Public Accounts, and to report to the Legislature his findings, including any instances of misuse or mismanagement of public funds.
+The Auditor General Act (Act) mandates the Auditor to examine the government's financial accounts and transactions, known as the Public Accounts, and to report to the Legislature her findings, including any instances of misuse or mismanagement of public funds.

 The Auditor is also required to assess whether government and broader public-sector activities operate with due regard for economy and efficiency, and whether procedures to measure and report on the effectiveness of programs and organizations exist and function properly.
 This is known as the "value-for-money mandate."
 For more detailed information on the Auditor General's role and responsibilities, visit our Reports page here and see Chapter 6 of our most recent Annual Report here.

 Under the Act, the Auditor General is an officer of the Legislative Assembly.
 This provides a vital safeguard for the Office to fulfill its responsibilities objectively and fairly by making it independent of the government and its administration.

 The Auditor General's responsibilities include: examining the province's Public Accounts and the accounts and financial transactions of a number of Crown agencies; carrying out value-for-money audits of selected government activities and programs, and of broader public-sector organizations that receive government grants; and assessing compliance with relevant legislation and government directives.
 The Auditor General's main responsibilities are described below.